-Lower eyelid surgery in Orange County has a very tolerable recovery.
-Most patients return to work in 4 to 5 days, but because of possible discoloration, they may return in 7 days with minimal makeup.
-Dr. Miller offers a unique laser treatment to help hasten the resolution of bruising, usually within 7 days.
-Patients are able to resume most exercise activities in 10 days.
+Lower eyelid surgery in Orange County is an outpatient procedure and very tolerable with little to no discomfort following the procedure.
+Most patients return to work in 4 to 5 days, although some may return in 7 days with minimal makeup.
+Dr. Miller offers a unique laser treatment to help hasten the resolution of bruising, if needed, usually within 7 days.
+Patients are able to resume most exercise activities in 10-14 days.

 Are there non-surgical alternatives to eyelid surgery?